Wieslaw L. Nowinski Bio

 If a clinician helps thousands of patients and a researcher could help thousands of clinicians, then doing medical research is the most rewarding job.

-Life is too short to do anything else than study the human brain and prevent or cure its 1,000 disorders.
+Life is too short to do anything else than to study the human brain and prevent or cure its 1,000 disorders.

 The two most important gifts given to us are brain and time.
 Use your time to understand the brain.